-Summer and fall has been solidly-booked with on-location food photography shoots, so it was refreshing to take on an interior design shoot and some events!
+Summer and fall has been solidly-booked with on-location food photography shoots.
+It was refreshing to take on an interior design shoot and some events!

-A few weeks ago, I met Chicago interior designer Dawn Chanath-Wojnar of Chanath W Interiors to photograph the nursery she’d recently designed.
-Dawn came to me a couple of months ago looking for a photographer to create photos of the nursery for her website and portfolio.
+A few weeks ago, I met Chicago interior designer Dawn Chanath-Wojnar of Chanath W Interiors to photograph a nursery she’d recently finished.
+Dawn came to me a couple of months ago looking for a photographer to create photos of the nursery for her portfolio

 The design was inspired by a painting of an elephant and a bunny in a hot air balloon (pictured in the second image below), and the the plan is featured on her website, described as “a gender-neutral nursery…[with] a whimsical feeling of adventure within the space.
 The color palette is soft with a punch of yellow to add depth.
 The space overall displays a mix of traditional and contemporary pieces for a transitional look.”
 The baby animal theme continues in the small details and personal touches around the room, with bunnies, giraffes, and elephants popping up in the decor.